Archaeological Evidence for the Davidic Kingdom

 Fall to Babylon

-The Davidic dynasty in Jerusalem ended circa 580 b.c., after the Babylonians, led by King Nebuchadnezzar, attacked the city and destroyed the temple Solomon had built.
+The Davidic kingdom or dynasty in Jerusalem ended circa 580 b.c., after the Babylonians, led by King Nebuchadnezzar, attacked the city and destroyed the temple Solomon had built.
 The people of Judah, the Bible refers, were carried away as captives out of their own land (Jeremiah 52:27) to Babylon.